calvinmorett/flask-note/readme.md

 e.g. From the book, 'The Book of Five Rings' by Miyamoto Musashi `
-The Book of Earth ends with nine basic principles – the "ground" upon which the samurai must rely.
+- The Book of Earth ends with nine basic principles – the "ground" upon which the samurai must rely.
 The principles are:
-"Do not think dishonestly."
+- "Do not think dishonestly."
-"The Way is in training."
+- "The Way is in training."
-"Become acquainted with every art."
+- "Become acquainted with every art."
-"Know the Ways of all professions."
+- "Know the Ways of all professions."
-"Distinguish between gain and loss in worldly matters."
+- "Distinguish between gain and loss in worldly matters."
-"Develop an intuitive judgement and understanding for everything."
+- "Develop an intuitive judgement and understanding for everything."
-"Perceive those things which cannot be seen."
+- "Perceive those things which cannot be seen."
-"Pay attention even to trifles."
+- "Pay attention even to trifles."
-"Do nothing which is of no use."
+-"Do nothing which is of no use."
 `